TylerinaSpark/San-Francisco-family/SF Condensed Photos/readme.md

 # SF Condensed Photos
 ![image](https://i.imgur.com/EoLKh8X.png)

-A new font used in [Photo app](https://en.wikipedia.org/wiki/Apple_Photos) in iOS 13.
+A new font used in [Photo app](https://en.wikipedia.org/wiki/Apple_Photos) in iOS 13, located in _For You_ tab.
 Currently the font is only available in Bold style.